 Disciplining toddlers means guiding and training them so that they learn self-control and appropriate behaviour.
 It can take time to find the best discipline approach for young children.
-Here are some ideas for you to try.

 Discipline means more than just correcting bad behaviour, though that is certainly necessary.
 It means encouraging good behaviour and building a strong, secure relationship with your toddler or young child.
 Then they learn to make good choices because they want to do the right thing, rather than simply to avoid punishment.